IreneKilgannon/pands-project/README.md

 What is wrong with Ronald Aylmer Fisher? https://profjoecain.net/what-is-wrong-ronald-aylmer-fisher/

 The outstanding scientist, R.A.
-Fisher: his views on eugenics and race https://www.nature.com/articles/s41437-020-00394-6
+Fisher: his views on eugenics and race https://www.nature.com/articles/s41437-020-00394-

-RA Fisher and the science of hatred https://www.newstatesman.com/long-reads/2020/07/ra-fisher-and-science-hatred

 Ways to save python terminal output to a text file https://www.geeksforgeeks.org/ways-to-save-python-terminal-output-to-a-text-file/